 Although many patients wait for an acute chalazion to heal without any intervention, there are reports that this only occurs roughly 25-50% of the time (8-9).
 For patients that present to clinic, depending on how advanced the lesion is at presentation, most ophthalmologists recommend a trial of conservative management before surgical intervention.
 Conservative management includes some combination of frequent warm compresses, massage of the lesion, and lid scrubs.
 This increases clearance of acute inflammation to 40-80% (10-11).

-If a patient fails conservative management, the two most common interventions are steroid injections and incision and drainage (I&D) (summary in Table 1).
+If a patient fails conservative management, the two most common interventions are steroid injections and incision and drainage (I&D).
 Steroid injections are usually performed with triamcinolone acetomide which may be injected transcutaneously or transconjunctivally.
 Steroid injections are effective at reducing the size of the lesion or curing it completely 60-84 % of the time with one treatment (9, 12-14), but success increases to as high as 77-89% with two or more injections (9, 15).
 The most common adverse reaction to this treatment is skin depigmentation (particularly in darkly pigmented patients), but using a transconjunctival approach to injection reduces this risk.
-Other possible risks include atrophy of the orbital and subcutaneous fat, increased intraocular pressure, and accidental intraocular injection (13).
-This treatment is less invasive than I&D and is generally considered more convenient for patients (9).
-It may also be safer in the setting of multiple chalazia or in those located near the lacrimal puncta (12).
+Other possible risks include atrophy of the orbital and subcutaneous fat, increased intraocular pressure, and accidental intraocular injection, and permanent vision loss from vascular occlusion (13, 16).
+This treatment is less invasive than I&D but because of the risk of vision loss, is not preferred treatment choice at the University of Iowa.

-The other common option for management is incision and drainage (Figure 5).
+After failure of conservative measures (e.g., warm compresses), the preferred treatment at the University of Iowa is incision and drainage (Figure 5) and not steroid injections.
 This is performed by securing the lesion with a chalazion clamp, everting the eyelid, opening the conjunctiva over the lesion with a scalpel, and curetting out the granulomatous substance inside (Video 1).
 Risks of the operation include infection, bleeding, and damage to lid structures.
 Older children and adults can often undergo the procedure under local anesthesia, but general anesthesia is required in young children.
 It is highly effective; there is improvement of the lesion or complete resolution at a rate of 79-87% with a single operation (9, 12, 13) and as high as 90% with two operations (13, 15).
-There is reported to be an increased rate of complete resolution or "cure" compared to steroid injections (16).
+There is reported to be an increased rate of complete resolution or "cure" compared to steroid injections (17).
 An additional benefit of I&D is that tissue may be sent to pathology to confirm the diagnosis, which is particularly useful in situations where the lesions are recurrent or clinically do not appear clearly to be a chalazion.
 Even with appropriate treatment of chalazia, recurrence is common.
 It is difficult estimate the incidence however, as patients with resolution are often lost to follow up and chalazia can recur years after treatment, thus requiring a study with a very long follow up period.
-One study by Sendrowski and Maher showed that 22-26% of patients who have one chalazion treated with incision and drainage developed recurrence during the course of a two-year follow up period (17).
+One study by Sendrowski and Maher showed that 22-26% of patients who have one chalazion treated with incision and drainage developed recurrence during the course of a two-year follow up period (18).

 Figure 5.
 Procedural photographs for the incision and drainage of a chalazion.
 (A) Draping of the patient with sufficient exposure of the lesion in the left upper lid.
 First, the eye is anesthetized topically.
 Then a mixture of lidocaine and epinephrine is injected into the eyelid to provide local anesthesia.
 (B) A chalazion clamp is placed and tightened with the lesion in the center of the ring and the eyelid is everted.
 This exposes the lesion and helps with hemostasis.
 (C) A size 11 scalpel blade is used to incise across the center of the lesion, dissecting down to the level of the tarsal plate.
 (D) The lesion may be opened with a single, vertical incision as shown here, or with two perpendicular incisions forming an "x" shape.
 We usually prefer the single incision as there is less potential for disruption of adjacent meibomian glands.
 (E) Some contents may be drained with gentle pressure from a cotton tip applicator.
 (F) A curette is inserted into the lesion to thoroughly excise the remaining contents and break adhesions.
 Westcott scissors may be used to remove any excessive scar tissue within the lesion.
 Gentle electrocautery may be used to assist with hemostasis.
 The clamp is then removed and the incision is left open to encourage further drainage.